-- 1/3 cup safflower or other neutral-flavored oil
+- ⅓ cup safflower, vegetable, canola or other neutral-flavored oil

 - 1 ½ cups blueberries (fresh or frozen)

-- Mix the flours, oats, wheat germ, sugar, baking soda, baking powder, cinnamon and salt together in a large mixing bowl.
-Mix the egg, yogurt, milk and oil in a second bowl.
+- Mix the flours, oats, flaxseed, sugar, baking soda, baking powder, cinnamon and salt together in a large mixing bowl.
+Mix the egg, yogurt, milk, vanilla, and oil in a second bowl.
 Add the wet ingredients to the dry ingredients and stir until just combined (do not over mix).
 Gently stir the blueberries into the batter.

 - Scoop the batter into the muffin cups, filling them about ¾ full (you should have 18 muffins).
 Sprinkle a few extra blueberries on top of each muffin if desired.
 Bake 18-20 minutes until muffins are golden brown and a toothpick inserted into the center comes out clean.